 A 49-year-old member asked:

-so if you twist your knee while skiing would that result in a total knee replacement or a more minor type surgery?
+So if you twist your knee while skiing would that result in a total knee replacement or a more minor type surgery?

-2 doctor answers
+2 doctor answers • 2 doctors weighed in

-Orthopedic Reconstructive Surgery
+Orthopedic Reconstructive Surgery 30 years experience

 More minor: Twisting the knee while skiing most commonly results in a ligament injury, usually the acl.
 Occasional a cartilage tear can occur.
 The extent of the damage is best assessed with an MRI scan.